ramjiyaniuday1/ScreenshotReader/README.md

-Pending items
-- Support for API version below 30 for reading images
-- InfoView bottomsheet closing bug
+Notes
+- Reads camera folder images currently for testing for below API 29.
+Should be changed to the correct folder